 Currently there are 21 accounts.
 The location of the accounts and the warehouse will be disclosed upon execution of an NDA.

 How long has the seller owned the business?

-The seller has owned the business for less than 1 year.
-The route has been established for years prior.
+The seller has owned the business for 2 years.

 How many days a week, and what hours do distributors work?

 Distributor works 5 days a week taking Wednesday and Sunday off.
 Early morning hours are required.